March 26, 2018

-Our fans’ next suggestion?
-The small but popular community of Coombs.
-Located just west of Parksville, it’s famous as the home of the Coombs Country Market and the goats that live on its roof.
-Coombs is a great place to stop for eclectic shopping, family activities such as Butterfly World and the World Parrot Refuge, as well as some seriously delicious ice cream!
-Stop here to wander the charming stores, say hello to the goats, or pick up snacks for the road at the Coombs Country Market.
-If you’d prefer for somebody to make your food for you, head up the hill from the market for fabulous Italian food at Cuckoo’s Trattoria and Pizzeria or Mexican food at “Taqueria.”
-Just eight minutes from Coombs is Errington, where you’ll find Tiger Lily Farm trail rides and petting zoo and the North Island Wildlife Recovery Centre.
+Located just west of Parksville, Coombs is famous as the home of the Coombs Country Market, where goats live on a grassy roof.
+Coombs is a great place to stop for eclectic shopping, family activities such as Butterfly World and the World Parrot Refuge, as well as some seriously delicious ice cream.
+Stop here to wander charming stores, say hello to the goats, or pick up snacks for the road.
+Rather get take-out?
+Head up the hill from the market for fabulous Italian food at Cuckoo’s Trattoria and Pizzeria, or Mexican food at Taqueria.
+Just eight minutes from Coombs is Errington, where you’ll find Tiger Lily Farm trail rides and petting zoo, and the North Island Wildlife Recovery Centre.

-Our fans number one spot along the Oceanside Highway is Qualicum Beach.
-This charming and laidback community, along with the nearby town of Parksville, is home to artisans, charming gardens and beautiful beaches.
-At night, the community comes alive with excellent restaurants, concerts and theatre.
-Enjoy hiking in the area’s dozen parks, kayaking on the ocean or golfing.
-Take a break from the road and browse the local shops, stop by the Qualicum Beach Museum or explore the many gardens – the town is known as Vancouver Island’s “Garden Village”!
-Take a short detour and head to Little Qualicum Falls Provincial Park, to explore the waterfalls and trails.
-One of the best oceanfront views in Qualicum Beach is from the local Visitor Centre, so be sure to stop by and grab some information from their friendly staff!
+Our fans number one spot along the route is Qualicum Beach.
+This laidback community, along with the nearby town of Parksville, is home to artisans, gardens, and beautiful beaches.
+At night, the community comes alive with excellent restaurants, concerts, and theatre.
+Enjoy hiking in the area’s dozen parks, kayaking on the ocean, or golfing.
+Take a break from the road and browse the local shops, stop by the Qualicum Beach Museum, or explore the many gardens.
+The town is known as Vancouver Island’s “Garden Village.”
+Make a short detour to Little Qualicum Falls Provincial Park to explore waterfalls and trails.
+One of the best oceanfront views is from the local Visitor Centre, so be sure to stop by and grab some information from their friendly staff.

 Did we miss one of your favourite places to stop along Highway 19A?
 Share with us in the comments below!